 Atypical antipsychotics are not the only way that prescribed pharmaceutical medication can indirectly increase our risk for diabetes as ACE survivors.
-Recent research also suggests that medication commonly prescribed to treat depression, such as serotonin-specific reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs), may also increase the risk for metabolic syndrome, which includes high blood sugar or diabetes, obesity, insulin resistance, high insulin levels, high triglycerides, and low high-density lipoprotein (HDL) cholesterol.
+Recent research also suggests that medication commonly prescribed to treat depression, such as serotonin-specific reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs), may also increase the risk for metabolic syndrome, which includes high triglyceride levels, low HDL cholesterol levels, increased blood pressure, high blood sugar, and/or excess body fat around the waist.

 Is it Possible to Combat the Effects of Childhood Trauma?